gregmarine/ByGregMarine.com/Blog/src/2024/12/19_bad-good-and-cherished-moments.md

 I also have memories and stories that weren't so much fun.
 And some of them are with people who do not love me.
 I'm grateful for those memories and stories as well.
 When I think about how God works all things for the good of those who love him, and are called to his purpose, I can be grateful for all moments.

 Case in point, something seemingly horrible happened to me just over 3 years ago when my last marriage ended.
 It reignited my joy for painting, though.
 I then painted that portrait above.
 God's healing me kept me going despite a few reactions.
 I continued to paint.
 I made a Twitter post inviting others to tell me who their favorite Disney characters were.
 I painted several of them and gifted the paintings to those people.
-One of those people became one of my deerest, most cherished, and best friends who gifted me with a friendship that made an impact on my favorite year...this year <3
+One of those people became one of my deerest, most cherished, and best friends who gifted me with a friendship that made an impact on my favorite year...this year! *Thank you, Cherie* <3

 When I have a look at the journey as a whole, I realize there aren't good or bad moments.
 There are just moments that, when chained together, make up a good life.
 God's goodness gives me the hope we all crave.
 I just need to endure the circumstances I don't like and learn from them.
 This builds my character to appreciate those circumstances for what they are and gives me new eyes through the Holy Spirit to see God's goodness.
 And that leads to hope.
 If this sounds familiar, it should...it's a life with Romans 5:3-5 applied to it.